samtay/samtay.github.io/_drafts/refactoring-adventures.md

 {% endhighlight %}
 Here I have some `a :: Async a` that the user is waiting for, and I'm providing a nice animation for them while they wait.
 Once I get the `res :: a`, I need to clear and clean up the animation.
-Whenever we want to execute some `action` which should always be preceeded and followed by some other `pre_action` and `post_action`, [bracket](https://hackage.haskell.org/package/base-4.12.0.0/docs/Control-Exception.html#v:bracket) is the way to go:
+Whenever you want to execute some `action` which should always be preceeded and followed by some other `pre_action` and `post_action` respectively, [bracket](https://hackage.haskell.org/package/base-4.12.0.0/docs/Control-Exception.html#v:bracket) is the way to go:
 {% highlight haskell %}

+bracket :: IO a        -- first "acquire resource"
+        -> (a -> IO b) -- last "release resource"
+        -> (a -> IO c) -- computation to run in-between -> IO c

 waitWithLoading a =
   bracket
     (forkIO showLoadingAnimation)